desihub/desimodel/doc/focalplane.rst

     desi_generate_focalplane \
         --startvalid 2019-10-10T00:00:00 \
         --pos_settings /path/to/svn/fp_settings/pos_settings \
-        --petal_id2loc XXXXXXXXXX
+        --petal_id2loc '4:0,5:1,6:2,3:3,8:4,10:5,11:6,2:7,7:8,9:9'

 This creates a new focalplane model in the desimodel data directory.
-It starts with all positioner devices in a "good" state.
+The default above is to check that the new focalplane has the same petal / device / fiber mapping as the previous one, and then to propagate the positioner state as the starting point of the new focalplane.
+You can override this behavior by using the ``--reset`` option, which starts with all positioners in some default state (like "good").
+If you do not specify the reset option but some hardware mapping has changed, then the code will raise an error and exit.

 The positioner exclusion polygons include a couple of built-in ones and then every file in the desimodel data directory with a name ``${DESIMODEL}/data/focalplane/exclusions_*.conf`` is read and added to the available exclusion polygons.
 One of these files must contain the name "default".
+If propagating an existing focalplane state, the existing exclusion polygons are used and then replaced by newer built-in ones and anything found in the data directory.

 Updating the State of a Model